-Participation:
+Participation

 I know students have jobs and other responsibilities, so I try to be flexible regarding conflicts.
-However, I need to know in advance if you do.
-Please notify me in writing (email) at least 4 hours before class.
-Failure to attend class without prior notice may impact your grade.
-Note that an excused absence means work obligations, a job interview, or other unavoidable obligations (including being primary care giver for your own child).
-In the unfortunate case of some other serious last-minute disruption please do your best to notify me before class starts.
+Please notify me in writing (email) at least 24 hours before class.
+Failure to attend class without prior notice for an excused absence may impact your grade.
+Note that an excused absence means work obligations, a job interview, or other unavoidable obligations.
+In the extremely unfortunate and unlikely case of some other serious last minute disruption you should do your best to notify me before class starts.
 There is no guarantee that this disruption will result in the chance to make up missed work, but I will do my best.
 ANY makeups must be completed within 7 days of the original scheduled due date.
-Class is in-person unless the university decides otherwise for health reasons.
+Class is held online via Zoom.
+Webcams should be on.
+Participation points may be earned by completing very short online quizzes in Canvas during class time, and participating in discussions.